Library Media Center

 6-8: Middle school students may visit the library on their own or for information literacy lessons to accompany classroom curriculum.

-We plan an annual Book Fair in November, a Used Book Exchange in May, and a Summer Reading Program from June through August.Hours
+We hold a Book Fair in November, a Used Book Exchange in May, and a Summer Reading Program from June through August.Hours

 Special Reading Programs: